 Prepare the cake batter:

-- Preheat oven at 375 F (190 C).
-Place all ingredients in a mixing bowl and stir to mix until combined.
+- RECENT UPDATE: Preheat oven at 375 F (195 C) for conventional oven.
+For convection oven, lower the temperature by 20 F or 15 C. Place all ingredients in a mixing bowl and stir to mix until combined.

 Bake the cake: